LightYear26/shortest-path-analysis/README.md

 - A comparison of results.

 ### Visualize the Graph:
-- The program will visualize the generated graph and highlight the shortest paths calculated by both algorithms using appropriate libraries.
+- The program will visualize the generated graph and highlight the shortest paths calculated by both algorithms.

 ## Results